The Future of HR Tech Industry – Taxonomy

 Josh says no two companies have similar needs, even though they may be from the same domain.
-Going further, he adds, skills taxonomy affects learning, recruiting, career development, job architecture, and financial relationships with employees.
+He adds that skills taxonomy affects learning, recruiting, career development, job architecture, and financial relationships with employees.

-He says most vendors who relate to Taxonomy are primitive, except a few who look at it as an integrated architecture.
+He says most vendors who relate to Taxonomy are primitive, except a few consider it an integrated architecture.

 RChilli also agrees that the time has come when everyone should use skills taxonomy.
-RChilli is among the few vendors who offer a comprehensive collection of skills and job profiles, along with their related information.
+RChilli is among the few vendors offering a comprehensive collection of skills, job profiles, and related information.

 Earlier this year, RChilli and enrich.io collaborated to launch an innovative product, Enrich Solr Taxonomy 3.0.
-The recent version brings about a notable change in the resume/job searching capability of the users.
+The recent version brings about a notable change in the users' resume/job searching capability.

 What is RChilli Taxonomy 3.0, and How Can it Fit into Your Business?

-Taxonomy 3.0 offers a collection of skills/job profiles and their related information.
-Rightly put, it is a comprehensive library of skills and job profiles that are spread across dozens of industries and domains with infinite unique concepts.
+Taxonomy 3.0 offers a collection of skills/job profiles and related information.
+It is a comprehensive library of skills and job profiles spread across dozens of industries and domains with infinite unique concepts.

 Enhance Your Search Engine

-RChilli Taxonomy 3.0 helps users enhance their searching capabilities by offering skills/jobs aliases to search for the right results.
+RChilli Taxonomy 3.0 helps users enhance their searching capabilities by offering skills/job aliases to search for the right results.

 For example, searching with the keyword ‘Accountant’ may give the users a small number of relevant candidate results.